yarnpkg/website/_posts/2017-07-11-lets-dev-a-package-manager.md

 > **Undefined Reference**
 >
-> The following snippet introduces a weird reference: `undefined`, which is used on the root package only.
-In this particular case, it's actually expected!
-Your root package, the one we extracted from your current directory, has no reference.
-In a real-life situation, we would probably want to have a special reference (for example `root:///path/to/package`), but here it's not necessary.
+> You might notice a weird reference on the following snippet: `undefined`.
+It's actually expected!
+This reference is used on the root package only in order to tell the linker (more on that later) that this package is a bit special.
+In a real-life situation, we would probably want to use a special type reference (for example `root:///path/to/package`), but here it's not necessary.

 ```js
 { name: "my-awesome-package",